k9andkbd/k9andkbd.github.io/md/BeastieBoys.md

 [Public Enemy - Fear of a Black Planet](https://music.apple.com/ca/album/fear-of-a-black-planet/1440837282) - James would bring his [5-disc CD player](https://www.ebay.com/p/18030116031) over to my house and we would listen to music for hours.
 This album was one of the first and I still listen to it regularly.

-[Rage Against The Machine](https://music.apple.com/ca/album/rage-against-the-machine/191450810) - One of the many bands inspired by the Beastie Boys.
+[Rage Against The Machine](https://music.apple.com/ca/album/rage-against-the-machine/191450810) - One of the many bands inspired by the Beastie Boys, and you can hear the references in a lot of their lyrics.
 James would play "Killing in the Name" in his car really loud and I hated it because they said bad words!
 Haha!

 > Hubo una vez un gran **rey** que tenía muchas tierras, un castillo y también un amor.